websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/workflow-metrics-reports.md

 To see a full view of all the step performance metrics, click _View All Steps_.

 **Performance by Assignee:** See each workflow assignee's average completion time and total completed tasks.
-Filtering this metric by workflow step give a fine-grained view into where an assignee's bottlenecks lie.
+Filtering this metric by workflow step gives a fine-grained view into where an assignee's bottlenecks lie.

 ![View the completion rate of items in a workflow process over time.](./workflow-metrics-reports/images/05.png)